nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 </tr>
 <tr>
 <td colspan="1">`nuxeo.binarystores.root`</td>
 <td colspan="1">Defines the root folder where all binaries are stored.
 Useful when using clustering or to change the location of binaries to another location.
-It substitutes the `repository.binary.store` parameter and equivalent to `${nuxeo.binarystores.root}/binaries`.
-With this new variables, it's simpler to move the root of all binaries stores, including the transient ones (that are by default siblings of the default binary store), to a new location.
-Available since 10.10-HF04 (and backported LTS2019).</td>
+See NXP-27109  for more details</td>
 <td colspan="1">&nbsp;</td>
 <td colspan="1">&nbsp;</td>
 </tr>